reachananya/Early-diagnosis-of-Alzheimer-through-Deep-Learning/README.md

 • The proposed model exhibits the capability to quantitative diffusion parameters and identify early-stage Alzheimer's disease.

-# Getting Started

-## DTI Data Preprocessing Workflow
+# Getting Started: DTI Data Preprocessing Workflow

 The following steps outline the data preprocessing workflow for DTI (Diffusion Tensor Imaging):